Aliases for PLA2G2A Gene

 GeneCards Summary for PLA2G2A Gene

-PLA2G2A (Phospholipase A2, Group IIA (Platelets, Synovial Fluid)) is a Protein Coding gene.
-Diseases associated with PLA2G2A include small bowel adenocarcinoma and colorectal cancer.
-Among its related pathways are Ras signaling pathway and PAK Pathway.
-GO annotations related to this gene include calcium ion binding and phospholipase A2 activity.
-An important paralog of this gene is PLA2G2D.
+PLA2G2A (Phospholipase A2 Group IIA) is a Protein Coding gene.
+Diseases associated with PLA2G2A include Colorectal Cancer and Familial Colorectal Cancer.
+Among its related pathways are Ras signaling pathway and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and phospholipase A2 activity.
+An important paralog of this gene is PLA2G2E.